 We choose targets where we can have the most impact

-The methodological tool allows a broad-based starting point and a thorough approach to all 17 goals.
+The methodological tool provides a broad-based starting point and a thorough approach to all 17 goals.
 The 17 goals constitute a whole but a developing municipality needs to prioritise.

-For this reason, we have undertaken a materiality assessment based on the goals we have the greatest opportunity to influence directly and the areas for which the municipality has, or should take, direct responsibility in the work to develop a healthy local community and offer adequate services to its residents.
+All 17 goals are important, but we need to prioritise.
+Therefore we have carried out a materiality assessment to identify the goals we can influence directly, as well as the areas for which the municipality has, or should take, direct responsibility to develop a healthy local community and offer adequate services to its citizens.

-In further work with the municipal plan, we shall undertake a closer evaluation of which goals the municipality is to prioritise.
+In further work with the Municipal Master Plan, we shall undertake a closer evaluation of which goals the municipality is to prioritise.
 Provisional priorities are as follows:

 - GOAL 3 Good health and well-being